 The top 5 competitors this year were Martin Fitzwater, Chris Bumstead, Shaun Claurida, Matthias Hollweck, and Horse Marcello.
 Earlier this year Chris Bumstead took 1st place in Men’s Classic Physique in the Olympia before announcing his retirement and that he would compete in the Open Division for the first time for his last show.

-Martin Fitzwater placed 4th in the Open division in the Olympia this year and basically had already won if he came into Prague with the same size and conditioning at the Olympia, unfortunately, his conditioning was off.
-This gave room for Chris Bumstead who had been putting on size to hang with the Open Division but also was also shredded enough to make the open guys like they’re not lean, combined with better posing that Fitzwater, led to the most entertaining showdown that weekend.
+Martin Fitzwater placed 4th in the Open division in the Olympia this year and had already won if he had come into Prague with the same size and conditioning at the Olympia, unfortunately, his conditioning was off.
+This gave room for Chris Bumstead who had been putting on size to hang with the Open Division but also was shredded enough to make the open guys like they were not lean, combined with better posing than Fitzwater, led to the most entertaining showdown that weekend.

 People watching the show were quickly divided by who they thought would win, many thought that Cbum’s shape and conditioning gave him 1st place, while others believed Fitzwater was much bigger and took 1st all day.
-In the end Fitzwater took 1st place due to the fact that he has much more muscle.
-Fitzwater is a elite level open division bodybuilding competitor whereas Cbum Competed 2 months after his 6th Olympia, making no excuses still bringing rock solid conditioning, it’s no surprise Cbum was outclassed but it is still insanely impressive to place 2nd next to competitors like 212 champion Shaun “The Giant killer” Claurida, and Martin “The Martian” Fitzwater.
+In the end, Fitzwater took 1st place because he had much more muscle.
+Fitzwater is an elite level open division bodybuilding competitor whereas Cbum Competed 2 months after his 6th Olympia, making no excuses and still bringing rock-solid conditioning, it’s no surprise Cbum was outclassed but it is still insanely impressive to place 2nd next to competitors like 212 champion Shaun “The Giant killer” Claurida, and Martin “The Martian” Fitzwater.

 One of the most significant aspects of the Prague Pro is its role as an Olympia qualifier.
 The top finishers earn coveted points or direct qualification to compete in the Mr. Olympia contest, the pinnacle of bodybuilding excellence.
 These stakes raise the intensity of the Prague Pro, as athletes know the path to the sport’s ultimate stage often runs through this competition.